-Regional Arts NSW is the peak body for arts and cultural development in regional NSW with the role of building the capacity of existing Regional Arts Boards to deliver programs to the majority of regional NSW and represent the sector at a state and national level.
+Regional Arts NSW is the peak body for arts and cultural development in regional NSW with the role of building the capacity of existing 14 Regional Arts Development Organisations (RADOs) to deliver programs to the majority of regional NSW and represent the sector at a state and national level.

-South East Arts supports arts and cultural development in the South East region of NSW by creating strategic initiatives and projects across all art forms, providing advice and delivering cultural services for the communities, artists and Councils of Bega Valley, Bombala, Cooma-Monaro, Eurobodalla and Snowy River.
+South East Arts is the RADO supporting arts and cultural development in the South East region of NSW, by creating strategic initiatives and projects across all art forms, providing advice and delivering cultural services for the communities, artists and Councils of Bega Valley, Eurobodalla and Snowy Monaro.